The paved Khyber Pass is part of the Silk Road

 Is it safe to go to Khyber Pass?

-Travelling to this area is not recommended, as the area is not safe.
+Traveling to this area is not recommended, as the area is not safe.
 A place where tribal warlords ruled.
-Here neither the police, nor pakistani army have any jurisdiction what so ever.
+Here neither the police nor the Pakistani army have any jurisdiction whatsoever.
 At the top of the pass is the town of Landi Kotal, famous for smuggling everything from consumer electronics to AK-47s.
 Attractions for the truly intrepid tourist include weapons factories and hashish warehouses.
-Alongside the dusty road were corrugated metal rooftop store fronts.
-Here it wasn't milk power nor water they sold.
-Here, they sold wholesale weaponry.
-A-K-47's by the dozen, or maybe a single pistol for a single job.
+Alongside the dusty road are corrugated metal rooftop storefronts.
+Here it isn't milk powder nor water they sell.
+Here, they sell wholesale weaponry.
+AK-47s by the dozen, or maybe a single pistol for a single job.
 Grenades, mortars, not a problem.
 Discounts available.
-Next door it was a different kind of merchandise.
+Next door it’s a different kind of merchandise.
 Hashish by the ounce, kilo, or bale.
 Opium for export and cocaine for retail.
 The pass is clearly far too dangerous for most.

 How long is Khyber Pass?

-Set high on the northeastern part of the Spin Ghar mountains, the road to the summit is totally paved.
-It’s called N5 Torkham Highway.
+Set high on the northeastern part of the Spin Ghar mountains, the road to the summit is completely paved.
+It’s called N5 Torkham Highway, part of the Grand Trunk Road.
 The pass is 32.0 km (19.88 miles) long running east-west from Shalkani to the border of Afghanistan.

 Pic: Shakeel Afridi